 The failure rates of the Toshiba and Western Digital 4TB drives look respectable as well, but they are based on a very limited number of drives for each model.
 We’ve had trouble getting the Toshiba drives quoted to us in quantity, although there appears to be some movement on that front.
 Western Digital drives are almost always quoted to us at a higher price than other drive models.
 Until we can get a reasonable number of these drives, we can’t recommend either of them, although you may find them to be just fine for your personal use.

-The 1.5TB and 2.0TB drives we have in production are slowly being replaced with larger capacity drives.
-The average age of the Seagate 1.5TB drives is over 5 years, making these some of the oldest drives in our data center.
+The 1.5TB and 2TB drives we have in production are slowly being replaced with larger capacity drives.
+The average age of the Seagate 1.5TB drives is over five years, making these some of the oldest drives in our data center.
 Their current annual failure rate is over 10%, so these drives are being replaced first.
 The HGST 2TB drives we have running have been exceptional.
-After 4+ years of service their cumulative failure rate is just 1.9%.
-If you’re interested in a 2TB drive, the HGST drive, model HDS722020ALA330, has been an all-star performer for us and they are still available on Amazon for $56.43.
+After four or more years of service, their cumulative failure rate is just 1.9%.
+If you’re interested in a 2TB drive, the HGST drive (model HDS722020ALA330) has been an all-star performer for us and they are still available on Amazon for $56.43.

 As far as 3TB drives go, we have replaced nearly all of our Seagate 3TB drives.
 If you are interested in getting a 3TB drive, we’ve had a positive experience with the HGST 3TB drive (model HDS723030ALA640) which can still be found in stock on Amazon for $110.88.
 Their current failure rate in our environment is 1.83%.
 The HGST 3TB, model HDS5C3030ALA630, is a choice good as well, but quantities seem to be limited.